FitsecLtd/MemoryLane/README.md

 in the keyring to see which key was used.

 Even though nowadays SpyEye is but a distant memory, this technique can still be used to process other malware in similar fashion.

+# MemoryLane 2: ApiNameHasher
+ApiNameHasher is one of our favourite tools, and we've used it in one form or another for the past 15 years or so.
+API name hashing is something quite commonly seen in various malwares, where the malware author tries to hinder the analysis process.
+ApiNameHasher has a good base, allowing us to hash all the exports of a single DLL, or every DLL under C:\Windows\System32.

+We've left in two different samples for a hashing function, one for a string of Lazarus related samples and one for BlackBubble.

+The Lazarus version contains inlined assembly, because sometimes it's just faster that way.
+The BlackBubble one matches a next-generation of StealthVector variants from APT41 that have not yet been publicly documented.